Dihedral Gauss hypergeometric functions: Degenerate and logarithmic solutions

-Other cases of the $\ZZ/2\ZZ$ monodromy group have integer $a=-m$ with odd $m>2\max(k,\ell)$ or even $m>2(k+\ell)$.
-The set of 24 Kummer's solutions has the same structure.
-In these cases, the hypergeometric functions in (\ref{eq:c2hpg}) themselves terminate, while the non-terminating $\hpgo21$ solution is (\ref{eq:dihb}).
-An expression like (\ref{eq:cycl2}) for this solution can be obtained (for odd $m$) by formally substituting $m\mapsto 2k+2\ell-m$ into (\ref{eq:cycl2}) itself, or (for even $m$) by formally substituting $m\mapsto 2k-m-1$, $\ell\mapsto -\ell-1$ into (\ref{eq:cycl2}).
-Note that Theorem \ref{th:zerof2} does not apply to the $F_2$ functions in (\ref{eq:dih12})--(\ref{eq:dih32}) for odd $m>2\min(k,\ell)$, because generally
+We have the monodromy group $\ZZ/2\ZZ$ also in the cases $a=-m$ with odd $m>2\max(k,\ell)$ or even $m>2(k+\ell)$.
+Then the hypergeometric functions in (\ref{eq:c2hpg}) themselves terminate, while a non-terminating $\hpgo21$ solution is (\ref{eq:dihb}).
+Theorem \ref{th:zerof2} does not apply to the $F_2$ functions in (\ref{eq:dih12})--(\ref{eq:dih32}) for odd $m>2\min(k,\ell)$, because generally

 in the triangular sum of Theorem \ref{th:zerof2}, while the same term is taken for zero in the rectangular sums in (\ref{eq:dih12})--(\ref{eq:dih32}).